matthiasprobst/h5RDMtoolbox/docs/index.rst

 .. note::

-   This project is still beta.
-Usage is at your own risk.
-Please report any issues on the `here <https://github.com/matthiasprobst/h5RDMtoolbox/issues/new?title=Issue%20on%20page%20%2Findex.html&body=Your%20issue%20content%20here.>`_.
+   This project is under current development.
+A first beta is published under version v1.0. `Bug and issue <https://github.com/matthiasprobst/h5RDMtoolbox/issues/new?title=Issue%20on%20page%20%2Findex.html&body=Your%20issue%20content%20here.>`_ reports as well as new ideas are very welcome.
 Thank you!

 Overview